DataScienceSpecialization/courses/06_StatisticalInference/01_02_Probability/index.md

 ```

 - Therefore, about 0.7071 of calls being answered on a random day is the median.

+---
+## Example continued
-- R can approximate quantiles for you for common distributions
+R can approximate quantiles for you for common distributions

 ```r